Alternative mating strategy: Selection

 Conventional and alternative mating behaviours arise through sexual selection.
-More specifically, varying levels of reproductive success will select for phenotypes and strategies that maximize an animal's chance of obtaining a mate.
+More specifically, varying levels of reproductive success select for phenotypes and strategies that maximize an animal's chance of obtaining a mate.
 As a result, certain animals successfully use a conventional mating strategy while others employing this strategy fail to obtain mates.
 Over time, phenotypic variance arises both between and within the sexes, with males exhibiting greater diversity in phenotype.
 The resulting variance in male fitness creates a niche in which alternative strategies may develop, such as sneaking to obtain a mate.
 The alternative behaviours persist as part of this polymorphism, or variety of phenotypes, because the average fitness of unconventional males equals the average reproductive success of conventional males.

 Alternative behaviours are maintained through frequency-dependent selection because of their equal fitness benefits and functional equivalence.
 Under frequency-dependent selection, the fitness of a given phenotype is determined by its frequency relative to other phenotypes within a population.
 Similarly, negative frequency-dependent selection describes a scenario in which rarer phenotypes experience greater fitness.
 Given that the utilization of alternative mating strategies has been shown to fluctuate over time, it has been suggested that frequency or negative frequency-dependent selection is the mechanism through which alternative mating strategies are maintained in animal populations.

 Fitness payoffs of varying mating strategies in relation to status.
 At s, A and B have equal fitness, and either phenotype may be expressed.
 Individuals of higher status above point s do better with phenotype A, while those of lower status do better with B.

 A second proposed model for the maintenance of alternative mating behaviours is status-dependent selection.
 This describes a conditional strategy in which the fitness of alternative phenotypes depend on the status, or competitive ability, of an individual.
 Status includes environmental and genetic factors as well as age and size, and determines the level of fitness that may be obtained from a given phenotype.
 As shown in Figure 1, the fitness benefits of a given phenotype vary based on whether an individual is of high or low status.
-In a case where two phenotypes and strategies are possible, such as mate guarding or sneaking, there will be an intermediate point of intersection where the fitness gained from these alternative behaviours will be equivalent.
-At this point (s), the fitness gained from these strategies will be equal, and the particular strategy employed at a given time will depend on an individual's status.
-A low status individual below the switch point will obtain higher fitness with phenotype B, while an individual of high status above the switch point will benefit from higher fitness with phenotype A. Such a model shows how individuals of lesser status or competitive ability may maximize their fitness by exhibiting an alternative phenotype.
-In this manner, these selective forces will maintain the phenotypic diversity observed among animals with respect to mating behaviour, though strategies utilized will depend on a variety of circumstances.
+In a case where two phenotypes and strategies are possible, such as mate guarding or sneaking, there is an intermediate point of intersection where the fitness gained from these alternative behaviours is equivalent.
+At this point (s), the fitness gained from these strategies is equal, and the particular strategy employed at a given time depends on an individual's status.
+A low status individual below the switch point obtains higher fitness with phenotype B, while an individual of high status above the switch point benefits from higher fitness with phenotype A. Such a model shows how individuals of lesser status or competitive ability may maximize their fitness by exhibiting an alternative phenotype.
+In this manner, these selective forces maintain the phenotypic diversity observed among animals with respect to mating behaviour, though strategies utilized depends on a variety of circumstances.